| |

 is nicely inspired by (and positively reminds you of) Destruction's snappiest

-recordings from the eighties, with a lot of simple yet effective hooks.
+recordings from the 1980s, with a lot of simple yet effective hooks.

 Admittedly Invincible War belongs to the class of inherently derivative